ericoporto/ags-manual-wiki/AudioClip.md

 Plays the audio clip, or queues it to be played later if it cannot be played now.

-This command behaves identially to [AudioClip.Play](AudioClip#play), except that if there are no available audio channels, it will queue this audio clip to be played when a channel becomes available.
+This command behaves identically to [AudioClip.Play](AudioClip#play), except that if there are no available audio channels, it will queue this audio clip to be played when a channel becomes available.